The Future of Liberty

 Mitch Daniels (00:09:43):

-Correct me if I misstate the history, but I believe that during your leadership, your long-term leadership of the ACU, the organization voted to endorse Pat Buchanan.
+Correct me if I mistake the history, but I believe that during your long-term leadership of the ACU, the organization voted to endorse Pat Buchanan.

 David Keene (00:09:56):